 Aly’s sleep problems were becoming so challenging that now her parents were losing sleep.
 For years, the five-year-old had woken up several times nightly.
-When a pediatrician’s advice failed to alleviate the problem, her parents sought help from an agency that offered their daughter sleep training.
+When a pediatrician’s advice failed to alleviate the problem, her parents sought help from an agency that offered their daughter sleep training using a behavioral approach.
 After just three weeks, Aly was sleeping through the night.

 Or so her parents thought.